scokobro/professional-identity/profIdent-draft1.md

 > (iii) Its reporting shall not distort the facts;\
 > (iv) It shall clarify the points at issue from as many angles as possible where there are conflicting opinions concerning an issue.

-The other article with direct relevance to the current debate is article 174 which holds out the possibility of ministerial action to sanction broadcasters.
+The other article with direct relevance to the current debate is article 174 which holds out (for some at least) the possibility of governmental action to sanction broadcasters.

 > **Article 174**
 >